 Several ready-to-use analyses are included in the Frama-C distribution.
-This manual covers the set of features common to all plug-ins, plus some plug-ins which are used by several others, such as the graphical user interface (GUI) and reporting tools (Report).
-It does not cover use of the plug-ins that come in the Frama-C distribution: value analysis (Eva), functional dependencies (From), functional verification (WP), program slicing (Slicing), etc. Each of these analyses has its own specific documentation [7, 4, 3].
+This manual covers the set of features common to all plug-ins.
+It does not cover use of the plug-ins that come in the Frama-C distribution (Value Analysis, Functional Dependencies, Functional Verification, Slicing, etc).
+Each of these analyses has its own specific documentation [7, 4, 3].